 - Browse Yachats art galleries, which collectively feature hundreds of local and regional artists.
 A number of Yachats gift shops, as well as restaurants, also offer works for sale by local artisans and authors.

-- On Saturdays, tasting while touring is an option, with wine tastings offered at The Laughing Crab Gallery downtown and at Beach Daisy Wine, a new wine shop among galleries in GreenHouse MarketPlace at the north edge of town.
+- On Saturdays, wine tastings is offered at Beach Daisy Wine, a new wine shop among galleries in GreenHouse MarketPlace at the north edge of town.
 Call before you go to see if reservations are recommended.

 - The Amanda Statue is a stone statue carved by local artist Sy Meadow.
 From the trailhead at the south end of town, find the Amanda Statue 1.2 miles up the Amanda Trail, which has a marker with Amanda’s story.